MitchCC-design/s3-backend/README.md

   --key-schema AttributeName=LockID,KeyType=HASH \
   --billing-mode PAY_PER_REQUEST

-Then add this to the backend block:
+Then add the following to the backend block:

 dynamodb_table = "terraform-lock-table"